MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 ### Using gMSA with Kubernetes

-Support for scheduling Windows containers with gMSAs in Kubernetes is in alpha support as of Kubernetes 1.14.
+Support for scheduling Windows containers with gMSAs in Kubernetes is available as an alpha feature in Kubernetes 1.14.
-Check the [Windows Group Managed Service Accounts for Container Identity KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-windows/20181221-windows-group-managed-service-accounts-for-container-identity.md) for the latest information about this feature and information on how to test it in your Kubernetes distribution.
+See [Configure gMSA for Windows pods and containers](https://kubernetes.io/docs/tasks/configure-pod-container/configure-gmsa) for the latest information about this feature and information on how to test it in your Kubernetes distribution.

 ## Example Uses